Jews Under Islam

 which is much sweeter, and perhaps even more pleasant to listen to.

-However, some may say that the pleasant melody isn't fully congruent
+However, some may say that a pleasant melody isn't fully congruent

 with the painful contents of the poem.